 - There is no copyright in a song.
-A song has its words written by one man and it's music by another; is words have a literary copyright, and so has its music.
+A song has its words written by a person and it's music by another; words have a literary copyright, and so does the music.
 These two copyrights are entirely different and cannot be merged.

 - In cases where the word and music are written by the same person, or where they are owned by the same person, he would own the copyright in the song.

 Artistic work means-

 - A sculpture,

 - A drawing including a diagram, map, chart or plan,

 - An engraving or a photograph, whether or not any such work possesses artistic quality;